amika009/create-and-mint-token/README.md

 amount - The number of tokens to burn.
 Usage: Enables users to manage their token holdings and potentially increase the value of the remaining tokens by reducing the overall supply.
 Conclusion
-The FanToken contract provides a solid foundation for token management on the Avalanche blockchain.
+The ShoppimgToken contract provides a solid foundation for token management on the Avalanche blockchain.
 By leveraging OpenZeppelin’s ERC20 and Ownable contracts, it ensures a secure, standard-compliant implementation of essential token functionalities, including minting, transferring, and burning.